aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 3. **Temporal queries needed** - "What was the state at time X?" is a requirement.
 4. **Integration requirements** - Events can be published to other systems for downstream processing.
 5. **Debugging complexity** - Being able to replay events helps troubleshoot issues.

-## Common Pitfalls and How to Avoid Them

-Based on my team's experience with event sourcing in various projects, here are some common pitfalls we've fallen into, and how to potentially avoid them:

-### Inappropriate Domain Modeling

-   **Problem:** One of the biggest challenges with event sourcing is transitioning from the traditional way of thinking about data (tables, fields, current state) to modeling processes as events.
-It's easy to make mistakes when you're first getting started:

-   > "Modeling your process and system as events is not something people are used to.
-And it's fundamental.
-If you don't know what your events are or how to model them, you're going to run into a lot of problems." -- Kurtis

-   **Solution:** Before writing any code, invest time in brainstorming sessions with your team and business stakeholders.
-Event storming is a workshop-based approach where you map out the domain events on a whiteboard to understand the flow of events in your system.
-This helps everyone think in terms of "what happens" rather than "what state do we store."

-### Complex Event Schemas and Upcasting Challenges

-   **Problem:** When you include too much information or entire domain models in your events, you'll face painful upcasting issues whenever those models change:

-   > "We put a bunch of our domain models in the events.
-And that ended up burning us big time down the road.
-We had to upcast every time we changed one of these different models, which happened all the time." -- Sully

-   **Solution:** Keep events minimal, containing only the essential data needed to represent what happened.
-Define your upcasting pattern early in the project to handle schema evolution gracefully.
-Events should be treated as immutable facts about what happened, not as carriers for complex domain objects.

-### Tooling and Infrastructure Maturity

-   **Problem:** The tooling ecosystem for event sourcing isn't as mature as traditional CRUD systems in some languages and frameworks:

-   > "If you're going to use event sourcing, investing in a tool or technology ecosystem that's really strong, really experienced in it, and can help you shortcut a lot of the implementation, could help you." -- Ted

-   **Solution:** Carefully evaluate the available libraries and tools for your specific technology stack.
-Don't reinvent the wheel if good options exist, but be prepared to invest time in understanding their limitations and best practices.

-### Knowledge Gap and Learning Curve

-   **Problem:** For teams unfamiliar with event sourcing, there's a significant learning curve:

-   > "For people who've not ever done it, it takes time to teach them to do it.
-If they've never experienced anything like it before, it can be quite a mental leap." -- Ted

-   **Solution:** Invest in upfront learning and knowledge sharing.
-Have your team spend time studying event sourcing patterns, watching presentations, and reading articles before making key design decisions.
-This initial investment pays off by preventing costly mistakes later.

 ## What isn't Event Sourcing